 What is Ketamine?
-Ketamine was discovered in 1962 as a replacement anesthetic for PCP, which causes long-lasting and severe hallucinogenic effects upon recovery of consciousness and is not suitable for humans because it often presents other psychotic symptoms such as delusions, deliriums, and even psychosis.
+The Ketamine drug was discovered in 1962 as a replacement anesthetic for PCP, which causes long-lasting and severe hallucinogenic effects upon recovery of consciousness and is not suitable for humans because it often presents other psychotic symptoms such as delusions, deliriums, and even psychosis.
 Ketamine can be used in powder or liquid form as an anesthetic, usually on animals.
 It is mainly used for starting or maintaining anesthesia.
 It is also commonly used for pain management, depression, and recreation.
 Today, it is used as an anesthetic for children or individuals undergoing minor surgeries, but its main purpose is for veterinary use because of the hallucinogenic effects it may produce in humans.
 It is the type of medication used to induce loss of consciousness, produce relaxation and relieve pain in both humans and animals.

 - According to the National Institute on Drug Abuse, Ketamine had been used by 1.5% of 12th graders in 2014.
 This compares to 3.3% for those who abused OxyContin and 4.8% who abused Vicodin.